Transparency of the Regulatory System

 The Korea Fair Trade Commission (KFTC) reviews and regulates competition and consumer safety matters under the Monopoly Regulation and Fair Trade Act (MRFTA).
 The amended MRFTA, which came into effect in December 2021, includes strengthened provisions on information exchange between companies, cartel law enforcement, and administrative fine levels.

 KFTC has a broad mandate that includes promoting competition, strengthening consumer rights, and creating a suitable environment for SMEs.
 In addition to investigating corporate and financial restructuring, the KFTC can levy sizeable administrative fines and issue corrective measures for violations of law and for failure to cooperate with investigators.
 Decisions by KFTC are subject to appeal in Korean courts.
 As part of KORUS implementation, KFTC instituted a “consent decree” process in 2014, whereby firms can settle disputes with KFTC without resorting to the court system.
+The KFTC’s 2023 enforcement plan focuses on regulating unfair practices in the digital economy.
+In January 2023, KFTC introduced strengthened guidelines to regulate abuse of market dominance by online platform operators and reorganized its ICT division to include divisions dedicated to international cooperation and market communication.

 Over the last several years, a number of U.S. firms have raised concerns that KFTC targets foreign companies with aggressive enforcement.
 An amendment to the MRFTA in September 2020 improved the administrative decision-making process by the KFTC, including permitting access to confidential business information, limited to outside legal counsel, in order to protect possible trade secrets.